bocchino/fprime/Svc/DpManager/test/ut/README.md

    and with size _S_.
 1. Assert that the status returned from the invocation is `FAILURE`.
 1. Assert that the event history contains one element.
+1. If `bufferAllocationFailedEventCount` < `DpManagerComponentBase::EVENTID_BUFFERALLOCATIONFAILED_THROTTLE`,
+   then
    1. Assert that the event history for `BufferAllocationFailed` contains _I_ at index zero.
+   1. Increment `bufferAllocationFailedEventCount`.
+1. Otherwise assert that the event history for `BufferAllocationFailed` is empty.
 1. Increment `NumFailedAllocations`.
 1. Assert that the from port history contains one item.
 1. Assert that the history for `bufferGetOut` contains one item.